October 25, 2010

 Americans have known for some time that the war in Afghanistan was not going well, and many have suspected that the situation there was much worse than the administration has been willing to publicly acknowledge.
-But the unauthorized release this week of some 90,000 classified military documents by the whistle-blower website WikiLeaks — and their publication and analysis in The New York Times and two European newspapers — offers, for the first time, an excruciatingly detailed view of the difficulties the U.S. is facing against a formidable and determined adversary that is stronger today than at any time since the 2001 invasion that toppled the Taliban.
+But the unauthorized release this week of some 90,000 classified military documents by the whistle-blower website WikiLeaks — and their publication in The New York Times and two European newspapers — offers, for the first time, an excruciatingly detailed view of the difficulties the U.S. is facing against a formidable and determined adversary that is stronger today than at any time since the 2001 invasion that toppled the Taliban.

 September 1, 2010

 The legal pursuit of Wikileaks, a transnational website devoted to publishing secret government documents worldwide, is reaching a boiling point.
 After publishing tens of thousands of classified U.S. documents revealing details of the war in Afghanistan, the group is now promising to publish more of the same.
 The actions of the leaker, alleged to be U.S. Army PFC Bradley Manning, are likely violations of U.S. espionage laws.
 Mr. Manning was already charged under the Espionage Act with the submission to Wikileaks earlier this year of a classified video showing the death of two journalists in Iraq.

 Edward Snowden gave the security information to Wikileaks.
 They decided to put it on their website.
 I would think they are as guilty as Mr. Snowden and should be fined or jailed for their actions.
 Our government should never let this happen again.
 Gerald A. Yamin, Pikesville